 Con #3: Less durable.
 Though there is some debate as to which is more and less durable.
 Even so, as per pro#1, if you do damage your EB it is easier/cheaper to repair.

 Freestylers: Freestylers aren’t typically too worried about hyper-speed so that’s not really a downside.
-Also if you are riding a lot of rails and other obstacles there is a higher chance of damage – the EB is cheaper and easier to repair so a better option.
+Also if you are riding a lot of rails and other obstacles there is a higher chance of damage – the EB is cheaper and easier to repair, so might be a better option.
 If you’re hitting big features, and mostly ride the jump line as opposed to the jib line, you might still appreciate having a sintered base, rather than an extruded base.

-All-Mountain Riders: Less aggressive and more budget conscious riders will be fine with an EB and maybe won’t notice enough benefit of going for the SB if they are looking to save cash and don’t ride that aggressively and/or want to be lazy with waxing.
+Some All-Mountain Riders: Less aggressive and more budget conscious riders will be OK with an EB and maybe won’t notice enough benefit of going for the SB if they are looking to save cash and don’t ride that aggressively and/or want to be lazy with waxing.
 But most all mountain riders are better off with a sintered base.

 Beginner: Beginners are probably more likely to cause damage (if trying new things, or if there are exposed rocks or roots in the terrain – e.g. late or early season), are less likely to be skilled in the art of waxing and less willing to pay the extra cost of a sintered base (and the extra maintenance costs).
 Also, quick acceleration is not necessarily a desirable feature for a beginner!

-Lazy or more casual riders: Less maintenance is great for those who can’t be bothered waxing (and don’t want to pay to have it done) and those who only ride a couple of times per year and don’t want to invest in waxing gear (especaically if they are only going to wax once a year or every other year) or pay someone to wax for them.
+Lazy or more casual riders: Less maintenance is great for those who can’t be bothered waxing (and don’t want to pay to have it done) and those who only ride a couple of times per year and don’t want to invest in waxing gear (especially if they are only going to wax once a year or every other year) or pay someone to wax for them.

 Sintered Bases Pros, Cons & Best Uses

-Most of the pros and cons are the opposite for SBs.
+Most of the pros and cons are the opposite for sintered bases naturally.

 Pro #2: Speed.
 A well waxed SB will accelerate quicker and glide much more easily on those slight up-hills and flat sections.
 They are also faster through powder and slush – particularly the sticky kind.

 Pro #2: More durable.
-This is somewhat debated but the balance of evidence seems to be in favour of the SB being more durable.
+This is somewhat debated but the balance of evidence seems to be in favor of the SB being more durable.

 Con #1: Maintenance.
-In order to maintain its speed advantage over an EB the SB needs to be regularly waxed.
+In order to maintain its speed advantage over an EB, the SB needs to be regularly waxed.
 If you are riding a lot this should be a regular task anyway regardless of EB & SB but if you neglect it with SBs then you will notice a greater difference.
+I should know!